edogola4/animated-timepiece/README.md

 - *Check the time in a visually appealing way.*
 - *Customize the clock's look with ease using CSS.*
 - *Add interactive elements for a more engaging user experience.*

+## Contributing
+Contributions are welcome!
+If you have suggestions or want to report issues, feel free to submit a pull request or open an issue in the repository.